Record keeping for exempted introductions – chemicals that are comparable to listed chemicals

 You must keep certain records for introductions of chemicals that are comparable to listed chemicals, which you’ve categorised as exempted.
 You must provide these records within 20 working days if we ask for them.

-Before you read this page’s content, make sure you’ve already read and understood:
+Before you read this page’s content, make sure you’ve already read and understood information on our record-keeping overview page.

 Records you must keep